lethargilistic/blog/rarities/2013-09-27-starting-a-blog.md

 *This was before I started openly using my name on the Internet, but more-than-likely after I had compromised that pseudoanonymity.*

 *I believe the "political book" was* Broke *by Glenn Beck.
 I was once a fan of his, but am no longer.
 I had stopped following him closely even by this point and buying that book second-hand was basically for old time's sake, but I remember reading about his coverage of the Boston Marathon bombing sometime after it happened and distancing myself from him completely.
 He accused an innocent man of being a third member of the bombing team on-air, basically.
-(Nov 21, 2018)*
+(2018-11-21)*

 -----